-This is the first edition of CSA C22.2 No. 203.2, Powered table systems for residential and commercial use.
+This is the second edition of CSA C22.2 No. 203.2, Powered table systems for residential and commercial use.
+It supersedes the previous edition published in 2014.
 It is one of a series of Standards issued under Part II of the Canadian Electrical Code.

-For general information on the Standards of the Canadian Electrical Code, Part II, see the Preface of the latest edition of CAN/CSA-C22.2 No. 0.
+For general information on the Standards of the Canadian Electrical Code, Part II, see the Preface of the latest edition of CSA C22.2 No. 0.

 This Standard has been developed in compliance with Standards Council of Canada requirements for National Standards of Canada.
 It has been published as a National Standard of Canada by CSA Group.